Jay1112/Focus-On-Javascript/namaste-js/03-hoisting.md

 ## What is TDZ

-- TDZ is period between declaration of a variable and assigned a value to variable.
+- TDZ is time since when let & const variables were hoisted and till they are initialized with the value.

 console.log(a); // ReferenceError : you can not access a before initialization let a = 10;